jamiephan/jamiephan/README.md

 # Hello! 🥳

+## Projects

+- [jamiephan.github.io](https://github.com/jamiephan/jamiephan.github.io): My [personal website](https://www.jamiephan.net), with some nice parallax effects in the universe!
+- [batch-scripts](https://github.com/jamiephan/batch-scripts): Some random batch scripts that I made, I use them quite often for various of stuff (*why the fxxk Windows uses forward slash in paths, oh my fu...\*ahem\*, please excuse me.*)

-Most of my working projects are in private, so nothing to be listed here 😔.
+Most of my working projects are in private, so not much are listed 😔.

 However you can check out my [blog](https://blog.jamiephan.net) instead!